 The management has built an appropriate liquidity risk management framework for the management of the Group's short and medium funding and liquidity management requirements.
-The Group manages liquidity risk by maintaining adequate cash and cash equivalents and by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets.
+The Group manages liquidity risk by maintaining adequate bank balances and cash and by continuously monitoring forecast and actual cash flows and matching the maturity profiles of financial assets.